ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Redemption context:
-: The interactions and set of information shared between the Client and Origin.
+: The interactions and set of information shared between the Client and Origin, i.e., the information that is provided or otherwise available to the Origin during redemption that might be used to identify a Client.
 This context includes all information associated with redemption, such as the timestamp of the event, Client visible information (including the IP address), and the Origin name.

 Issuance context:
-: The interactions and set of information shared between the Client, Attester, and Issuer.
+: The interactions and set of information shared between the Client, Attester, and Issuer, i.e., the information that is provided or otherwise available to Attester and Issuer during issuance that might be used to identify a Client.
 This context includes all information associated with issuance, such as the timestamp of the event, any Client visible information (including the IP address), and the Origin name (if revealed during issuance).

 Attestation context:
-: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client.
+: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client, that is provided or otherwise available during attestation that might be used to identify the Client.
 This context includes all information associated with attestation, such as the timestamp of the event and any Client visibile information, including information needed for the attestation procedure to complete.

 The privacy goals of Privacy Pass are oriented around unlinkability based on these contexts.
 In particular, Privacy Pass aims to achieve three different